 Skip to main content

-Port forwarding is currently only available through the CLI.
-Support for VS Code and Console is coming soon.
+Port forwarding is also available through the VS Code extension and the Console.

 How It Works